TACACS+ vs. Radius: What’s the Difference?

 Benefits of RADIUS

 RADIUS provides a centralized AAA control for users who wish to connect to a network and has been accommodative of various protocols and modern networks.
-Though the legacy AAA protocol still consists of on-premise servers, the cloud-based RADIUS authentication is slowly gaining popularity in modern network setups.
-Some benefits of RADIUS are the following:
+Though legacy AAA protocols still rely on on-premise servers, cloud-based RADIUS authentication is gaining popularity in modern network setups.

 • Provides enhanced security benefits